 In the beginning, my hands were sore and covered with blisters.
 My neck was so stiff and shoulders so tense all the time.
 Tying boxing straps around the wrists did not help much.
 Finally, probably a piece of useless advice – it gets better and you get used to it with time.
 Your muscles will get stronger as they also will realize that you have to travel with a broken leg, and there is no option of giving in.

 Last tip.
 Perhaps the most important one as well.
 Travel insurance is a must!
 I did not have travel insurance when I broke my leg because it happened ONE day before the start of the trip, but I wish I had it.
 During our travels I visited several hospitals around Asia and good travel insurance would have helped me so much.
 I highly recommend World Nomads, it is a great travel insurance long and short term.
 Perfect communication and recognized coverage.

 Remember, from the day you break a bone, think of every next day as a day closer to you being well again.

 Dear friends, if you liked the post, please press the cute like button!
-Perhaps, if you feel adventurous, you can also share our stories!
-It means a world to us!
+Perhaps, if you feel adventurous, you can also share our story or Pin It!
+It means the world to us!
 If you have to travel with a broken leg, share your story with me!
 I’ll try to help as much as I can.